Beta-Cygni-A/SimpleConsoleLibrary/README.md

 SceneManager is currently empty.
 It is for the scenemanager.

-x_y_find_char folder, contains the code for the position grid to char grid system.
-Due to new gridsystem, it will need to be redone

 Console_Wait folder, this has code that that clears buffer and waits for user input.

-Contra Game folder, is for the Contra Game to be made with this engine.
+Contra Game is being made in this repo https://github.com/Beta-Cygni-A/C-Band_Terminal_Wars

 ### Documentation